 Just six miles from Rocky Mountain National Park and towering above the small mountain town of Estes Park, The Stanley Hotel was the inspiration for Stephen King's The Shining.
 Take a ghost tour or spend the night.

 Want to dance, drink, and eat good food under the shadow of the Rockies?

 How about attending the best small rodeo in America?
 You can head to the Fraser rodeo grounds about 40 minutes from Grand Lake to see a real Colorado rodeo.
-Or drive 10 more minutes to play mini-golf and ride the alpine slide at the Winter Park Resort's ski hill.

 In early March, you can participate in one of the zaniest festivals in Colorado.
 Head to Nederland, Colo., for a winter carnival dedicated to Bredo Morstol, who is frozen on dry ice and housed in a Tuff Shed above Nederland.
 Celebrating its 17th year in 2018, Frozen Dead Guy Days includes coffin races, costumed polar plunging and frozen t-shirt contests.

 On the east side of Rocky Mountain National Park, Estes Park hosts several events throughout the year.
 Our favorites are the two held in September: Autumn Gold Festival and Elk Fest.